What are royalties? How they work for your business

 Understanding royalty agreements

-Royalty agreements are legally binding contracts that govern the licensing relationship.
+A royalty agreement is a legally binding contract that governs the licensing relationship between licensor and licensee.
 Clear, enforceable terms protect both parties and prevent disputes.

-- Clear consequences: Define what happens if terms aren't met
+- Specify consequences: Outline what happens if terms aren't met.

-- Proper documentation: Invest time upfront to create comprehensive agreements
+- Document thoroughly: Invest time upfront to create comprehensive agreements.

 Get legal advice